-The growing diversity of population needs to be taken into account in arts and cultural policy
+The diversity of the population needs to be taken into account in the arts and cultural policy

 Working group: The growing diversity of the Finnish population needs to be taken into account in the planning and decision-making procedures in arts and cultural policy